-- Anderson was humiliated, harassed, denied opportunities for advancement and additional pay.
-Andy Anderson and Chris Williams (a Caucasian Assistant District Superintendent who was trained by Anderson and then promoted over Anderson) have harassed Anderson because he is African-American by: reassigning his parking space from one that can be observed by cameras to another spot (which immediately led to his vehicle receiving damage); pulling experienced workers from Anderson's crew and assigning him rookies (while Caucasian crews experience little turnover); attempting to fire African-American members of his crew, that were adequately performing their job, in order to inhibit Anderson's ability to perform his work; dictating the details of how Anderson performs his job duties, while not interfering with Caucasians in that manner; and using another Caucasian employee to start an altercation with Anderson and then seeking to discipline Anderson when he was pushed by the Caucasian employee.
-Anderson's treatment was endorsed and encouraged by the Defendants pattern and practice of racial discrimination and is emblematic of the culture of racism the Mayor admitted exists at the Department of Water. - 192.
-Anderson's wages were suppressed and he lost income because of racial discrimination that was orchestrated, encouraged, and endorsed by Defendants.
+advancement and additional pay.
+Andy Anderson and Chris Williams (a Caucasian Assistant District Superintendent who was trained by Plaintiff Anderson and then promoted over Plaintiff Anderson) have harassed Anderson because he is African-American by: reassigning his parking space from one that can be observed by cameras to another spot (which led to his vehicle being damaged); pulling experienced workers from Anderson's crew and assigning him rookies (while Caucasian crews experienced little turnover); attempting to fire African-American members of his crew, who were adequately performing their jobs, in order to inhibit Anderson's ability to perform his work; dictating the details of how Anderson performs his job duties while not interfering with Caucasians in that manner; and, using another Caucasian employee to start an altercation with Anderson and then seeking to discipline Anderson when he was pushed by the Caucasian employee.

+Anderson's treatment was endorsed and encouraged by the Defendant's pattern and practice of racial discrimination and is emblematic of the culture of racism the Mayor admitted exists at the Department of Water.